95lux/reimagine/README.md

 Because of the usage of the serial port by the [*Conceptinetics*](https://github.com/alfo/arduino-libraries/tree/master/Conceptinetics) library, any usage of the serial port (Such as debugging via ``Serial.println()`` is disabled when the library is integrated.)
 For successfull build including the *Conceptinetics* library, delete or comment all code containing ``Serial``.

+For debugging purposes uncomment the MACRO definition ``DEBUG`` in ``./include/define.h``.
+This will reenable The usage of Serial monitor.

 <p>&nbsp;</p>

 Timings for divisions and fadetimes are changed in the int[] array in [./src/variables.cpp](./src/variables.cpp) (in seconds).